open-telemetry/opentelemetry.io/content/en/docs/languages/net/instrumentation.md

 ### Create and launch an HTTP Server

-To highlight the difference between instrumenting a _library_ and a standalone _app_, split out the dice rolling into a _library file_, which then will be imported as a dependency by the _app file_.
+To highlight the difference between instrumenting a library and a standalone app, split out the dice rolling into a library file, which then will be imported as a dependency by the app file.

-Create the _library file_ named `Dice.cs` and add the following code to it:
+Create the library file named `Dice.cs` and add the following code to it:

 ```csharp
 /*Dice.cs*/